 The region surrounding Quirigua and Copan has a large sandstone quarry in Rio Motagua.
 Sandstone is perfect for creating large stelae since the rock is soft at first, but dries hard.
 Today, you see the fruit of their labors.

-Don’t plan on grand structures when you visit Quirigua Archaeological Site (Q80).
 The ruins here are largely unexcavated, and attention needs to be drawn to the intricately carved stelae and zoomorphs instead.
-This is one ruin where the micro supersedes the macro.
-We start our tour at the small on-site museum.

 Directly to the right is Zoomorph N, which features a turtle shell with a skeletal head on both ends.
 One of the heads represents God N, an underworld deity.